 As a Sydney-based freelance writer, there’s nothing more I love than weaving stories and succumbing to wanderlust.
 I am seduced by the muse into her realms of travel writing, children’s fiction and educational writing.

 After a career teaching English and Geography, I went AWOL to embark on my writing journey.
 In its different guises it has taken me from the Antarctic Circle to the Arctic Circle and much of what’s in between.
-I’ve mushed huskies in Norway, sailed into a black-sanded caldera off the Antarctic peninsula, chatted to a few thousand skulls in Rome’s crypts and learnt the art of wife stealing in Lombok.
+I’ve mushed huskies in Norway, sailed into a black-sanded caldera on the Antarctic peninsula, chatted to a few thousand skulls in Rome’s crypts and learnt the art of wife stealing in Lombok.

 The wall behind my desk is filled with the tokens of my writing experiences: travel photographs, illustrations accompanying my children’s stories, and snippets of research, such as the Delhi Wrestling School, for an educational feature.

-I am a member of the Australian Society of Travel Writers, Australian Society of Authors, Fellowship of Australian Writers, Children’s Book Council of Australia and the NSW Writers Centre.
-My travel writing has appeared in The Sydney Morning Herald, the Sun-Herald, The Australian, The Sunday Telegraph well as magazines such as the ABC’s Limelight, Signature Luxury Travel & Style, Where magazine and the Medical Observer.
+I am a member of the Australian Society of Travel Writers, Australian Society of Authors, Fellowship of Australian Writers, Children’s Book Council of Australia and the NSW Writers’ Centre.
+My travel writing has appeared in The Sydney Morning Herald, the Sun-Herald, The Australian, The Sunday Telegraph as well as magazines such as the ABC’s Limelight, Signature Luxury Travel & Style, Where magazine and the Medical Observer.
 My children’s stories and poems appear in various editions of The School Magazine.

 The world is a book, and those who do not travel read only one page.